cgfulton/how-to/openshift/4.6/compliance-operator.md

 ### Prerequisites
 * Access to an OpenShift Container Platform cluster using an account with `cluster-admin` permissions.

-* Assuming the `oc command` installed on your local system.
+* Assuming the ` oc ` command is installed on your local system.

 #### View Operator Availability
 To ensure that the [compliance-operator](https://github.com/openshift/compliance-operator) is available to the cluster verify the [compliance-operator](https://github.com/openshift/compliance-operator) using the following command: